 This would have been the fifth year of the celebration in Plano.

-“Due to circumstances outside of my control, community engagement and negative feedback, our 2025 Juneteenth Celebration for Plano, Illinois has been cancelled,” states a Facebook post for Juneteenth Celebration Plano, Illinois.
+“Due to circumstances outside of my control, community engagement and negative feedback, our 2025 Juneteenth Celebration for Plano, Illinois has been cancelled,” according to a Facebook post for Juneteenth Celebration Plano, Illinois.
 “Thank you to all that have participated and celebrated with us for the past 4 years.”

-The post states that if next year’s event is also cancelled “that would be the will and pleasure of the community.”
-Plano 2nd Ward Alderman Jamal Williams, who organizes the event, could not immediately be reached for comment.
+According to the post, if next year’s event also is canceled “that would be the will and pleasure of the community.”
+Plano 2nd Ward Alderman Jamal Williams organizes the event.

 Williams has previously said he sees the event as a way to bring the community together.